 - Larger shrimp are often more colorful compared to small ones.
 Therefore breeding larger shrimp can be even more favorable for the shrimp breeders.
 Unfortunately, there were no more details about it.
 It would be really great to learn more about the correlation between size and color for those shrimp breeders who work with grading shrimp.

-Regardless of its popularity, basic knowledge of biology and optimal rearing conditions of Cherry shrimp is lacking.
+Regardless of its popularity, basic knowledge of the biology and optimal rearing conditions of Cherry shrimp is lacking.
 It is particularly important to understand its requirements for culture to succeed.

 However, it is obvious, that density plays a very important role in our shrimp aquariums.
 It is one of the key parameters to take into account to maximize the return of investment during breeding.
 On the one hand, overcrowding will lead to a decrease in growth rates or an increase prevalence of diseases.
 On the other hand, low density will indicate that the system has not reached its full potential.
 Both options are not favorable for shrimp breeders.
 Therefore, it is important to understand how density affects breeding.